Hexilee/roa/roa-core/README.md

 Core components of Roa framework.

-If you are new to roa, please go to the documentation of roa framework.
+If you are new to roa, please go to the documentation of [roa framework](https://docs.rs/roa).

 ### Application

-A Roa application is a structure containing a middleware group which composes and executes middleware functions in a stack-like manner.
+A Roa application is a structure containing a middleware group which composes and executes middlewares in a stack-like manner.

 The obligatory hello world application: